CDC Says ‘Very High’ COVID-19 Levels Reported in 32 States

 “At this time, we anticipate that COVID-19 treatments and vaccines will continue to work against all circulating variants,” the CDC spokesperson said, adding that the health agency is monitoring the severity of variants and whether vaccines are effective.

-Also in August, the CDC reported that COVID-19 is no longer a top cause of death in the United States, with the disease being listed on 49,928 death certificates last year.
-That’s down from 86,552 in 2022 and a peak of 416,893 in 2021, according to agency data.
+Also in August, the CDC reported that COVID-19 is no longer a top cause of death in the United States.
+The disease was listed on 49,928 death certificates in 2023, down from 86,552 in 2022 and a peak of 416,893 in 2021, according to agency data.

 COVID-19 is now the 10th leading cause of death.
-Early in the pandemic, the virus was the nation’s third leading cause of death.
+Early in the COVID-19 pandemic, the virus was the nation’s third leading cause of death.
 It dropped to fourth in 2022.

 The leading causes of death were heart disease, cancer, and a category of injuries that include gun-related deaths and drug overdoses.